How does the Swiss Travel Pass Flex work?

 There are two types of trips:

 - Trips on routes that allow free traveling.
-On a travel day, you can just board any train, bus, boat, etc. on such routes.
-You do not need a regular ticket like other travelers;
+On a travel day, you can board any train, bus, boat, et cetera on on such routes.
+You don't need a regular ticket.

 - Trips on routes that allow discounted traveling.
 This applies to transportation into the mountains.
 You need to arrange for a discounted ticket.
 You can do so online or at the ticket office of the cable car.
-Present your pass or day ticket to make sure you'll get the discount.
+Present your pass and day ticket to make sure you'll get the discount.

 There are a few cable cars that allow free traveling.
 In such cases you may need to get a ticket as access gates require a specific ticket type.
 You can get a free ticket as a Swiss Travel Pass Flex holder.

 Traveling on other days

 If you want to travel on any of the days in between the travel days, you will have to purchase a regular ticket.
 There are no discounts on such days.
 The Swiss Family Card is not valid either, so children from 6 to 15 would need a ticket, or a Junior travelcard.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
 You can just board and enjoy the ride.
 Exceptions are some international trains and a few panoramic trains like the Glacier Express and Bernina Express.
-If you need, or want, seat reservations, you need to arrange for them separately.
+If you need or want seat reservations, you'll have to arrange for them separately.
 Seat reservations are not included in the pass.

 About train seat reservations